 Recycle cooking water.
 Save water used for cooking pasta and vegetables - it's great for plants.

 Shorten shower times.
-You'll not only use less water - you'll reduce energy costs, too.
+You will use less water- and reduce energy costs, too.

 Put scraps to work.
 Compost vegetable scraps to nourish your garden, instead of using water to grind them up in your garbage disposal.